 Bell-Boy: A prohibition style bar with fun delicious cocktails.
-Had two drinks here, each was excellent.
+I had two drinks here, each was excellent.
 And, as a fun touch, they serve shots of the house punch from oyster shells

-- Breakfast Club: I didn’t go, but this place came recommended from a few friends as part of Tel Aviv’s club scene for its techno and deep house
+- Breakfast Club: This place came recommended from a few friends as part of Tel Aviv’s club scene for its techno and deep house

 Extra Travel Tips

 - Language: Hebrew, Arabic and English.
-Everyone I encountered spoke great English
+Everyone I encountered spoke great conversational English

 - Currency: Israeli New Shekel.
 I withdrew some Shekels to have in case anything was cash only, but pleased to find most places accepted contactless payment

 - Getting There: I flew into Tel Aviv from Bucharest (was previously there for a conference), and then returned to London.
 From London, the flight deals are too good to pass up- usually less than £200 return